XeroAPI/XeroOAuth-PHP/README.md

 ## TODO

-[] Reading a value from a report
+- [] Reading a value from a report
-[x] Better WHERE and ORDER examples
+- [x] Better WHERE and ORDER examples
+- [] Merge OAuthsimple changes for RSA-SHA1 back to parent repo

 ## License & Credits